JasonEtco/jasonet.co/posts/remix-first-impressions.md

 ### ESM fun times

 **Extremely niche** but I was trying to use some of the [`unified`](https://unifiedjs.com/) library of Markdown AST-related libraries.
-These have all been published exclusively as ESM modules; which made for some wonky imports.
-This is super messy, but it's the only way I've figured out how to properly import them:
+These have all been [published exclusively as ESM modules](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c#pure-esm-package), which made for some wonky imports.
+I find this to be ugly, but it's the only way I've figured out how to properly import them:

 ```ts
 export async function renderMarkdown(md: string) {